The Statler Brothers: Career

 Early in the group's history, before the group named themselves The Statler Brothers, Joe McDorman was their lead singer.

 The Statlers began their career at a performance at Lyndhurst Methodist Church near their hometown of Staunton, Virginia, under the name The Four Star Quartet.
 In 1964, they started an eight-year run as Johnny Cash's opening act and backing vocalists.
-This period of their career was memorialized in their song "We Got Paid by Cash."
-They were featured regularly on The Johnny Cash Show, his ABC hit that ran from 1969 to 1971.
-Due to their expanding career, the Statlers left Cash's entourage around the mid-1970s to concentrate on their own career, a departure that took place on good terms.
+This period of their career was memorialized in their song "We Got Paid by Cash".
+They were featured regularly on The Johnny Cash Show, his ABC hit show that ran from 1969 to 1971.
+Due to their expanding career, the Statlers left Cash's entourage around the mid-1970s to concentrate on their career, a departure that took place on good terms.

-Two of the Statlers' best-known songs are "Flowers on the Wall," their first major hit that was composed and written by Lew DeWitt, and the socially conscious "Bed of Rose's".
+Two of the Statlers' best-known songs are "Flowers on the Wall", their first major hit that was composed and written by Lew DeWitt, and the socially conscious "Bed of Rose's".
 In the 1980s, the Statlers were a mainstay on The Nashville Network (TNN), where their videos were shown regularly.
-Also on TNN, between 1991 and 1998, they hosted The Statler Brothers Show, a weekly variety show, which was the network's top-rated program for its entire 7-year run.
+Also on TNN, between 1991 and 1998, they hosted The Statler Brothers Show, a weekly variety show, which was the network's top-rated program for its entire seven-year run.

-Throughout the Statlers' career, much of their appeal was related to their incorporation of comedy and parody into their musical act, due in large part to the humorous and comedic talent of group member Harold Reid; they were frequently nominated for awards for their comedy as well as their singing.
+Throughout the Statlers' career, much of their appeal was related to their incorporation of comedy and parody into their musical act, due in large part to the humorous persona and comedic talent of group member Harold Reid; they were frequently nominated for awards for their comedy as well as their singing.
 They recorded two comedy albums under the pseudonym Lester "Roadhog" Moran and the Cadillac Cowboys, and one-half of one side of the album Country Music Then and Now was devoted to satirizing small-town radio stations' Saturday-morning shows.